Make delicious jackfruit jam in a jiffy

 Jackfruit root is a remedy for skin diseases and asthma.
 An extract of the root is used to treat fever and diarrhoea.
 Jackfruit provides a good supply of proteins, carbohydrates and vitamins.

 Westerners generally will find the jackfruit most acceptable in the full-grown but unripe stage, when it has no objectionable odour and excels cooked green breadfruit and plantain.
-The fruit at this time is simply cut into large chunks for cooking.
-The chunks are boiled in salted water until tender, when the delicious flesh is cut from the rind and served as a vegetable If the bulbs are boiled in milk, the latter when drained off and cooled will congeal and form pleasant, orange coloured custard.
+The fruit at this time is simply cut into large chunks for cooking, the only handicap being its copious gummy latex which accumulates on the knife and the hands unless they are first rubbed with salad oil.
+The chunks are boiled in lightly salted water until tender, when the delicious flesh is cut from the rind and served as a vegetable, including the seeds which, if thoroughly cooked, are mealy and agreeable.
+The bulbs may then be enjoyed raw or cooked (with coconut milk or otherwise); or made into ice cream, chutney, jam, jelly, paste, “leather” or papad, or canned in syrup made with sugar or honey with citric acid added.
+If the bulbs are boiled in milk, the latter when drained off and cooled will congeal and form pleasant, orange coloured custard.
 By a method patented in India, the ripe bulbs may be dried, fried in oil and salted for eating like potato chips.

 Now, for a recipe.Jackfruit Jam